TillSim/OOP-Exercise-ProjectQuiz/README.md

 ## Concept
 - when starting a new *quiz*, a *question pool* is built from an attached *text file*
-- the question pool manages the *read-in process* and *drawn questions*
+- the question pool manages the *read-in process* and creates a *Question*-object for each set
 - the user can enter the *amount of players* and *amount of rounds* to be played
 - each round, all players draw a *random question* and choose between *4 answers*
 - correct answer adds 1 *point*